< prev index next >

 * The default configuration has a {@code ThreadFactory} that creates unnamed

-! * {@linkplain Thread##irtual-threads virtual threads}, is unnamed for monitoring and
+! * {@linkplain Thread##irtual-threads virtual threads}, does not name the scope, and

 *